-Casa Loma Holiday Light Tour: begins December 3 and runs to January 3.
+Casa Loma Holiday Light Tour: New Dates: December 22nd, 2020– January 31st, 2021.
 The fabled castle is always a favourite go-to of the festive season.
 This popular destination will feature a dazzling themed light display throughout the historic tunnels and gardens.
 The self-guided outdoor walk will be filled with spectacular decorations including Ebenezer Scrooge’s Mansion from A Christmas Carol where the ghosts of Christmas past, present and future will bring the spirit of the season.
 Refreshments (hot cocoa and cookies) available for purchase online ahead of visit.
 Tickets can be purchased online beginning November 18.

 Distillery District Winter Village: the historic destination is transformed into a winter wonderland featuring starlit canopies and garlands.
 A grand Christmas Tree is the focal point located in Trinity Square and stands 44 feet high.
 Outdoor dining chalets (pre-reserved) will have comfort Canadian foods on the menus.
 Festive music can be heard throughout the pedestrian-only walkways as visitors explore the shops and take in holiday photo opps.
 New this year: you can pre-order your fresh Christmas tree or wreath and pick up at nearby parking loot.
 Proceeds from tree sales will go towards Forest Ontario’s tree planting and education programs.